-In partnership with Practice Plus Group, we provide the Socrates 360 Release App to people leaving prison at 45 sites across England during a two year project.
+In partnership with Care UK, we provide the Socrates 360 Release App to people leaving prison at 45 sites across England during a two year project.
 The Release App allows service users to access health and wellbeing advice, continue or start education and training courses, and find local services, all at the touch of a button.
-Medical records can also be uploaded by Practice Plus staff to an individual's account, so that they will be easily accessible at any time.
+Medical records can also be uploaded by Care UK staff to an individual's account, so that they will be easily accessible at any time.

 In the last two years, over 3000 people have benefitted from the Release App.